TiagoTeixeira-synthara/tinytest/README.md

 To begin work with the framework, few steps has to be made:

-1. Include "unittest.h" in your project
+1. Copy file "unittest.h" from "lib" directory and include it in your project
 2. Call "UNITTEST_INIT()" macro once in your project in global scope
 3. Add UNITTEST definition to your project to enable the tests